What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Petrosains Science Discovery Center

-A research center-museum located in the Petronas Towers, which will be interesting and fun for both adults and young children.
-In this attraction, you can touch any exhibit, explore mechanisms, study layouts and press any buttons...
+A research center-museum located in the Petronas Towers, where it will be interesting and fun for both adults and young children.
+In this attraction you can touch any exhibit, examine the mechanisms, study the layouts and press any buttons...

 • Opening hours: from 9:30 to 16:00 on weekdays, until 17:00 on weekends